OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 - continuationPoint

 The HistoryReadDetails is an extensible parameter that can be any of the parameters defined in Table 27.
-Each of these parameters are described in detail in the section 6.5 subsections.
-The other parameters listed above may have special requirements described in the section 6.5 subsections.
+Each of these parameters are described in detail in 6.5.
+The other parameters listed above can have special requirements described in 6.5.

 The return parameter for the HistoryRead service has the following parameter: